 Anna enjoyed visiting her sister Margaret McClain in Smithfield, Fayette County, and hosted Margaret's daughter Bess for a visit of several weeks in August 1935.
 In 1937, she was an active volunteer with the Home Economics Club and held social meetings in her home.
 In July 1938, they traveled to Gettysburg to attend the Blue and Gray Reunion.

 The Buntings celebrated their golden wedding anniversary on Dec.
 20, 1963 with a turkey dinner at their home on Woodvale Street.
 Said the Daily Courier, "Twenty members of the immediate family attended the anniversary dinner. the couple received many gifts...
 Two anniversary cakes for the affair were baked by Mrs. Grover Nelson, a niece of the celebrants, and Mrs. John P. Bunting, their daughter in law."

-In late February 1965, Anna and her daughter in law Evelyn and grandson J.P.
+In late February 1965, the widowed Anna and her daughter in law Evelyn and grandson J.P.
 Bunting flew to West Palm Beach, FL, to visit Anna's son Redding Bunting.
 The Daily Courier reported that Anna planned to remain there for "a couple of months."